jh3y/tyto/README.md

 ###Who's it for?
 Initially, __tyto__ was intended for developers and project managers as an easy way to share current tasks and project progression.

 For example; a developer may have columns set up for 'to do', 'in progress', 'awaiting merge' and 'done'.
-Then this can easily be shared with the project manager by using the email function.
-Another perspective could be that the project manager will configure a default configuration of columns etc. and then share this with the developer to load and then email back or share when necessary.
+They may also want to track time spent on different tasks and then email this to a project manager.

+You could also have a boilerplate board set up created via exporting board data or share boards via the email function.

 However, why have this restriction?
 It doesn't really make sense.
 As __tyto__ can be extended and customized however you see fit, it can be used for many different purposes.